Granblue Fantasy: Relink review: a slick JRPG wedded to the rule of cool

 Granblue Fantasy: Relink is a JRPG that is ticking off many of the action RPG tropes.
 It would be in danger of becoming workmanlike, such are the number of things you can tick off on your fingers like a plumber ordering parts: boss fights against improbably huge glowing monsters, an evil god, catboys, numbers popping off enemies, women who appreciate the combat applications of a thigh-high split skirt, anachronistic sunglasses, horned giants carrying halberds of the same approximate size as a caravan.

-In practise, though, you sort of can't be mad at Granblue Fantasy: Relink.
+In practice, though, you sort of can't be mad at Granblue Fantasy: Relink.
 It's built around a layered combat system that seems impenetrable if you don't take some time to understand it.
-But really Granblue Fantasy: Relink is just a game so committed to the rule of cool that the entire setting is physically impossible, and every battle is a disorientating Panic!
+But really, Granblue Fantasy: Relink is just a game so committed to the rule of cool that the entire setting is physically impossible, and every battle is a disorientating Panic!
 At The Firework Factory that flirts with being a photosensitivity nightmare.
 I'm not selling it as such, but it's actually charming.

 Astute readers may remember that I had trouble reviewing this game, but since the retail launch it's been much more stable for me.
 Stable enough that I have been able to join the crew of the Grandcypher for a standard, save-the-chosen-one-save-the-world sort of adventure.
 In this case the world is the Sky Realm, where instead of continents there are just loads of small islands with different biomes, floating in an endless sky.
 Oh, the tweets Neil deGrasse Tyson would thread.
 The chosen one is a magical young woman called Lyria who can control a big dragon, and with whom the main character - the captain of the Grandcypher, in my case a girl called Horace - is life-bonded.